kleinbottle/swanlotus/content/blogs/radians/radians.md

 ## The Circular Functions

 The trigonometric functions are also called the _circular_ trigonometric functions, uniting the circle _and_ the triangle as their progenitors.
-We will briefly review that relationship here, to better understand not only the terminology but also the hidden relationships between the triangle and the circle^[The equilateral triangle is the regular $n$-gon with the smallest number of sides and the circle is the limiting case of an $n$-gon when $n$ tends to infinity.
-The trigonometric functions are the children of these unlikely parents, at the extreme ends of the $n$-gon spectrum.].
+We will briefly review that relationship here, to better understand not only the terminology but also the hidden relationships between the triangle and the circle.^[The equilateral triangle is the regular $n$-gon with the smallest number of sides and the circle is the limiting case of an $n$-gon when $n$ tends to infinity.
+The trigonometric functions are the children of these unlikely parents, at the extreme ends of the $n$-gon spectrum.]

 I used to wonder why the word _tangent_ was used for the name of a trigonometric function because a circle was not involved in its definition; a triangle was.
 But when the three standard trigonometric functions are viewed vis-a-vis a unit circle, the mystery behind the nomenclature is revealed.